quantatrading/Quanta-Athena/README.md

 # About Quanta Athena

 In the institutional landscape, success depends on more than execution speed; it requires understanding *structure*.
 **Quanta Athena** operates within that structure.
-It quantifies how implied volatility, strike distance, and time decay shape the probabilistic distribution of future prices.
+It quantifies how implied volatility, strike distance and time decay shape the probabilistic distribution of future prices.

-Developed as the analytical core of the Quanta trading suite, Athena combines **options-informed analytics**, **statistical modelling**, and **dynamic capital optimisation** into a single adaptive system.
+Developed as the analytical core of the Quanta trading suite, Athena combines **options-informed analytics**, **statistical modelling** and **dynamic capital optimisation** into a single adaptive system.
-It continuously evaluates **put call parity**, **volatility skew**, and **expected move distributions** to locate asymmetrical setups where risk is measurable and reward potential is statistically justified.
+It continuously evaluates **put call parity**, **volatility skew** and **expected move distributions** to locate asymmetrical setups where risk is measurable and reward potential is statistically justified.

 Athena does not chase volatility; it *interprets* it.
-By using real-time option mark data, Black-Scholes probability models, and regime-aware scaling, Athena aligns its trade logic with prevailing volatility states, expanding or contracting intelligently as the structure of risk evolves.
+By using real-time option mark data, Black-Scholes probability models and regime-aware scaling, Athena aligns its trade logic with prevailing volatility states, expanding or contracting intelligently as the structure of risk evolves.

 ---